 When someone calls a therapist for the first time, it often took them weeks to build up the courage.
 If that call goes to voicemail, they may not call back — and they may not seek help elsewhere either.
 An AI receptionist for therapists answers every call with empathy and warmth, gathers intake information sensitively, and books that critical first session before the moment of readiness passes.

-What Is an AI Receptionist for Therapists?
+What an AI Answering Service Does for Mental Health

 An AI receptionist for therapists is a phone-based AI agent that answers calls to mental health practices, greets callers with warmth and sensitivity, determines whether they're seeking a new therapist or need to manage an existing appointment, collects intake details, matches them with the right therapist based on specialty and insurance, and books the first available session.
 It's designed to handle the unique emotional dynamics of mental health calls.